UMM-CSci-Systems/Segmented-file-system-client/README.md

 *This is one of the more time-consuming labs, so prepare and plan accordingly.*

-This starter code comes with some simple Aruba/Cucumber tests, but as discussed below you'll almost certainly want to add additional JUnit tests of your own to test the design and implementation of your data management tools.
+This starter code comes with some simple `bats` tests, but as discussed below you'll almost certainly want to add additional JUnit tests of your own to test the design and implementation of your data management tools.

 ## Segmenting the files